3demax/Staples/README.md

 ## TODO
 * Pattern-based matching (wildcards, don't limit to extensions or keywords like 'directory')
-* Optional FTP or SSH upload for `python staples.py deploy` and `python staples.py redeploy`
+* Optional FTP or SSH upload for `python staples.py deploy` and `python staples.py redeploy` commands - needs to save a list of the mtimes.
 * Include processors for pystache, Closure Compiler, SASS compiler, etc
 * Combine watch and runserver so only one terminal is needed
+* DRY-up the file manipulation/traversal code